nethesis/nethvoice-report/ui/src/doc-inline/en/data_caller_1_table_caller.md

 - `Maximum, minimum and average call duration`
 - `Minimum, average, maximum position`: when entering the queue

-If no caller has been selected, all data will be shown callers, if no queue has been selected, will be shown i callers from all available queues.
+If no caller has been selected, all caller will be shown.
+If no queue has been selected, all queues will be shown.